ersanchez/notes/autofs.md

 # AutoFS

-Use AutoFS to automatically mount/unmount NFS shares.
+Use `autofs` to automatically mount/unmount NFS shares.
 See the note named `nfs` for background information.

-AutoFS will mount any subdirectories listed in the `/etc/server-nfs-shares` (or whatever you have named your mountpoint) so you can delete any existing mountpoints that you have made (if any).
+`autofs` will mount any subdirectories listed in the `/etc/server-nfs-shares` (or whatever you have named your mountpoint) so you can delete any existing mountpoints that you have made (if any).

 Here is an overview of the process: